AleksandrSh/screening-simulation/README.md

 - **TPR** (True Positive Rate): probability a qualified candidate passes
 - **TNR** (True Negative Rate): probability an unqualified candidate is correctly rejected
 - **Capacity**: max number of candidates the stage can evaluate
-- **Optional “pressure” effect**: if the stage is overloaded, TPR and TNR degrade
+- **Optional "pressure" effect**: if the stage is overloaded, TPR and TNR degrade
+- **Optional "over-cautious" behavior**: models FP-averse hiring where avoiding bad hires becomes the priority

 You pick a **strictness parameter**, which linearly interpolates between lenient vs strict endpoint accuracies for each stage.
+When over-cautious mode is enabled, higher strictness improves TNR (better at rejecting bad candidates) but penalizes TPR (worse at accepting good candidates), simulating risk-averse hiring behavior.

 ---